-During automatic program creation (AWG) the machining steps for the first setup are created first.
-Then AWG opens a dialog window that requests the parameters for rechucking.
+During automatic program creation (AWG submode) the machining steps for the first setup are created first.
+Then the AWG submode opens a dialog window that requests the parameters for rechucking.

-Default values that were calculated by AWG from the defined workpiece contour are already entered in the parameters in the dialog window.
+Default values that were calculated by the AWG submode from the defined workpiece contour are already entered in the parameters in the dialog window.
 You can use or change these values.
-After you have confirmed the values, AWG generates the machining sequence for the second setup.
+After you have confirmed the values, the AWG submode generates the machining sequence for the second setup.